4.1. LwM2M Client Logic

 • Sends a Bootstrap-Request message.

-• After receiving Bootstrap-Finish message, connection is closed and the client transitions to the Registration state.
+• After receiving Bootstrap-Finish message, closes the connection and transitions to the Registration state.

-• Reads and validates the corresponding Server and Security object instances.
+• Reads and validates corresponding Server and Security Object instances.

 • Opens a connection to the LwM2M Server.